CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

 2. A stage to install runtime dependencies and copy the conda environment from the previous stage.
    Runtime dependencies are typically lighter than build-time dependencies.
 3. A stage extending the runtime stage with development dependencies.
-   These dependencies and utilities (e.g. vim, pretty shell, SSH server, etc) are not needed at runtime but are useful when developing in the container.
+   These dependencies and utilities (e.g. vim, pretty shell, SSH server, etc.) are not needed at runtime but are useful when developing in the container.

 The base image is an Ubuntu image and most of the machine learning and hardware acceleration dependencies are installed